- Scientific name: Capros aper

 Rod and Line Catches

-Due to their size and deeper water habitat boar fish are a very rare catch from the shore and are a fish that many UK sea anglers appear to be unaware of.
-There is a rod caught record from the shore for boarfish – in 1983 Mrs. R. Bennet caught a 3oz specimen when fishing at Rinsey, Cornwall, setting a record which still stands today.
+Due to their size and deeper water habitat boar fish are a very rare catch from the shore and are a species that many UK sea anglers appear to be unaware of.
+There is a rod caught record from the shore for boar fish – in 1983 Mrs R. Bennet caught an 85 gram (approx. 3oz) specimen when fishing at Rinsey, Cornwall, setting a record which still stands today.

-The small size of boarfish means that there is little edible flesh available, and the unusual shape means that filleting is difficult.
+The small size of boarfish means that there is little edible flesh and the unusual shape means that filleting is difficult.
 For these reasons boar fish have been ignored as a commercial fish and those large enough to be caught in trawls are usually discarded as bycatch or used to bait crab and lobster pots.
-However, recent years (and the decline of more common food fish such as the Big Five) have seen commercial fishing companies looking into exploiting boar fish commercially.
-As this article explains Irish fishing companies are looking to increase catches of boar fish and mince and tin the fish for export to Asia or Africa where a species like this would be easier to market and sell – a perfect example of fishing down the food chain.
+However, recent years have seen commercial fishing companies looking into exploiting boar fish commercially in order to process this species into fishmeal – an example of fishing down the food chain.